Salah856/System-Design/Design Rate Limiter.md

 - Prevent servers from being overloaded.
 To reduce server load, a rate limiter is used to filter out excess requests caused by bots or users’ misbehavior

+## Step 1 - Understand the problem and establish design scope

+Rate limiting can be implemented using different algorithms, each with its pros and cons.
+The interactions between an interviewer and a candidate help to clarify the type of rate limiters we are trying to build